-Don McCord, 640 Okmulgee, Norman, Okla., Sept.
+Don McCord, 640 Okmulgee, Norman, Okla, Sept.
 19.-The church in the City is doing fine.
-We received much good from the meeting by Bro.
-Paul Nichols.
+We received much good from the meeting by Bro Paul Nichols.
 He and Nelson endeared themselves to us.
 I was with Bro.
 Lynwood Smith some during his meeting at Washington, and I believe much good resulted.
 This congregation seems almost like home folks to me.
 Too, I heard Lynwood at the Bit Shop last Tuesday-evening.
 Last Lord's day I worshiped at Shreveport, La., where I heard two good sermons by Bro.
 Gay.
-Five subs. en-
+Five subs. enclosed.

 Thomas J. Shaw, Starford, Pa., Sept.
-11.-We I was with them again Sept.
-7 and 14, with anare planning on an all-day meeting in the near future, and we are looking for a number of congregations to be represented.
+11.-We are planning on an all-day meeting in the near future, and we are looking for a number of congregations to be represented.
 We hope Bro.
 King can be with us for a short meeting in October.